nationalarchives/tdr-antivirus/README.md

     * Compares the rule identifiers in the old compiled rules file with the new one.
     * If there are new yara rules in the new compiled rules, it will run the antivirus checks against the test files from the S3 bucket.
         * NOTE: It will not detect if rules have been removed, and it won't check if they've been changed either.
 I tried to do it based on hashes but it's likely to bring up too many false positives.
     * Yara is run against the test files using the new rules.
-If no matches are found after the new rules are run against the test files, it returns exit code zero and the Jenkins job builds the Antivirus multibranch master branch job.
+If no matches are found after the new rules are run against the test files, it returns exit code zero and the GitHub actions job builds the Antivirus multibranch master branch job.

-These steps can be run manually by copying the commands from the Jenkinsfile-check-rules.
+These steps can be run manually by copying the commands from the .github/workflows/check_rules.yml file.

 Because this runs the master build job without any code changes, you end up with more than one version pointed to the same commit.
 We still have separate zip files stored in S3 for each version though so we can still roll back if necessary.